 I have also received a grant from the Foundation Scotland’s Fran Trust.

-I will informally discuss my work at the Freud Museum on the 9th August.
+I have presented my work at the Freud Museum on the 9th August, 2017.
 Here is the link to this event.

 You can see this artefact in video here.